dkelly255/PP4-Fantasy-Football-Centre/UX.md

 ### **As a site user I can:**
 - Create and register for an account so that I can add my own comments and likes to the articles and content
 - View a list of the site's articles so that I can select one to read
-- View an organised list of artciles so that I can select which article I wish to view
+- View an organised list of articles so that I can select which article I wish to view
 - Open an article so that I can read the full content
 - Add my own comments to articles so that I can join in the discussion on current Django hot topics and issues
+- Add a like to an article so that I can provide my opinion on the content
+- Remove a like from an article so that I can correct the record if I have mistakenly added a like
+- View a list of the site's opinion poll questions so that I can view the issues being polled
+- View a list of the opinion poll question answer choices so that I can assess which answer best fits my perspective
+- Vote my own preference to an opinion poll question so that I can have my opinion counted in the poll

 ### **As a site administrator I can:**
-- Have full CRUD (Create, Read, Update, Delete) abilities so that I can manage the content of the website
+- Have full CRUD (Create, Read, Update, Delete) abilities so that I can manage the content of the website - both polls and articles
 - Create draft articles so that I can complete the articles at a later time
 - Approve or reject comments so that I can ensure no unacceptable comments are posted on the site